-2. Cover your assets
+2. Determine your assets

-To take a little inventory of your assets, think hard and make sure you include everything in your portfolio that has value.
+To take inventory of your assets, think hard and make sure you include everything in your portfolio that has value.
 Don't forget about retirement savings acounts (like Roth IRAs or 401(k)s) and investments.

 You can include physical items like your car, although you may to leave off other things unless they have substantial value.